99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Geo restriction
 allowlist: if you are on the list of approved countries (we can also block using Web ACL in AWS WAF)
-blocklist prevents user fron entering from banned countries
+blocklist prevents user from entering from banned countries

 Signed URL / signed cookie
 Signed URL = access to individual files ( one URL per file ) To restrict access to content